SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-estimate.md

 ---
 id:  create-estimate
 title: Create an Estimate
 sidebar_label: 6.
-Create an Estimate
+Create an estimate
 sidebar_position: 6
 ---

-Estimates can either be linked to Fees or created directly under a Company or Activity.
+Estimates can either be linked to Fees or created directly under a Company, Leads or Activity.

-Should you wish to create an estimate associated to a specific Fee, please check our lesson 3 under contracts section.
+Should you wish to create an estimate associated with a specific Fee, please check our lesson 3 under the contracts section.

-To generate a estimate under a Company or Activity you should navigate onto the document you wish to generate the estimate, press on the option + and choose "estimate"
+To generate an estimate under a Company or Activity you should navigate onto the document you wish to generate the estimate, press on the option +, and choose "estimate"

 <figure>